 Find Great Eastern Trading Company at 49 River Street in Cambridge, 258 Highland Avenue in Malden, and 236 Pearl Street in Somerville.

 Named after the classic Prince song, Raspberry Beret has been offering a great selection of high-quality, women’s consignment apparel for over 15 years.
-Their Cambridge and Maynard locations have hundreds of vintage and contemporary pieces in a wide range of styles and sizes, and for any occasion, you can think of!
+They have hundreds of vintage and contemporary pieces in a wide range of styles and sizes, and for any occasion, you can think of!

-Find Raspberry Beret at 2302 Mass Avenue in Cambridge and 8 Nason Street in Maynard.
+Find Raspberry Beret at 2302 Mass Avenue in Cambridge.

 Find it at 40 South Street in Jamaica Plain.